Introduction and summary:

 Nevertheless, the article is not a case against dividends, but rather an agnostic view on how to create a bigger nest egg for retirement and how to withdraw capital efficiently.
 Receiving a dividend is often neither the most flexible nor the most efficient, as I conclude in this article.

-By naming it “income” I believe it’s much easier to think of the dividend as a less riskier “income” than it really is.
+By naming it “income” I believe it’s much easier to think of the dividend as a less risky “income” than it really is.
 A dividend is far from a coupon, but with the prevailing low interest rates investors gravitate toward dividend growth investing.
 Don’t fool yourself!

 The dividend distracts where focus should matter: earnings